mayuanyang/Mediator.Net/README.md

 ### Create stream of responses

-Sometimes you might want to get multiple reponses by one request or command, you can do that by using the `CreateStream` method
+Sometimes you might want to get multiple responses by one request or command, you can do that by using the `CreateStream` method

 ```C#
 // Define a StreamHandler by implementing the IStreamRequestHandler or IStreamCommandHandler interfaces for IRequest and ICommand